The Vikings

-The sack of Lindisfarne was the first major episode of two centuries of warfare that we now call the Viking Age.
+In 793, a party of raiding seamen attacked Lindisfarne, a monastery off the coast of northwest England.
+The sack of Lindisfarne was the first significant episode of two centuries of warfare that we now call the Viking Age.
 The Vikings were Norsemen, or “people from the north.”
 They came from Scandinavia, land that includes the present-day nations of Norway, Sweden, and Denmark in northern Europe.
 The cold climate of Scandinavia allowed for a short growing season.
 So as the population became too large to feed, some Scandinavian warriors turned to the sea to find their fortune.
 They used their seafaring abilities to plunder and terrorize people of the Middle Ages throughout Europe and as far away as Egypt.

 Viking ships were narrow and built of thin overlapping oak planks.
 They could bend and flex to absorb the impact of waves without breaking apart.
 A depth of three feet of water was all most Viking ships—even those carrying as many as fifty men—needed to move through the water.

-Viking ship could travel at a fast clip with sails, or it could glide stealthily through the seas propelled by teams of strong rowers.
+Viking ships could travel at a fast clip with sails or glide stealthily through the seas propelled by teams of strong rowers.
 The ships also were light enough to be carried overland by men when rivers became impassible.
 Vikings almost always had the element of surprise on their side, as their ships could seem to appear from nowhere.

 For the next 250 years, Viking warriors plagued England and the coast of continental Europe.
 King Alfred the Great of England made peace by surrendering a portion of Britain to the Vikings.
 This land became known as the Danelaw—the part of Britain where the laws of the Danes (Vikings) were in effect.
-The Viking-controlled English city of York became a center of trade.
+The Viking-controlled English city of York became a trading center.

 The Vikings explored the lands both east and west of their homeland.
 The Rus’ were ferocious fighters who controlled a swatch of eastern Europe from the North Sea to the Black Sea.
-Rus’ folklore tells of a time when they emerged “from over sea.”
-There is some dispute, but many scholars believe Rus’ is derived from an Old Norse term that means “men who row.”
-Present day Russia takes it name from the Rus’.
+There is some dispute, but many scholars believe Rus’ derives from an Old Norse term meaning “men who row.”
+Present-day Russia takes it name from the Rus’.

 Other Vikings sailed west and discovered Iceland.
-About 980, Erik the Red sailed farther west with about 300 settlers to begin a settlement on ice-covered land he called Greenland.
-The Vikings remained for more four hundred years until the climate of Greenland turned colder.
+In about 980, Erik the Red sailed farther west with about 300 settlers to begin a settlement on ice-covered land he called Greenland.
+The Vikings remained for more than four hundred years until Greenland’s climate turned colder.
 The land could no longer produce food, so the Vikings abandoned their settlements and returned home.

-Some Vikings continued to enrich themselves by demanding that communities they threatened pay a bribe to be spared an attack.
-The English and the Franks raised taxes called the Danegeld (Dane Gold) to pay tribute to the Viking raiders to save their land from being ravaged.
+Some Vikings enriched themselves by demanding that communities they threatened pay a bribe to be spared an attack.
+The English and the Franks raised taxes called the Danegeld (Dane Gold) to pay tribute to the Viking raiders and save their land from ravaging.

-In time, Vikings transformed from fierce marauders who traveled by water to plunder, loot, and pillage, to people in settled communities who turned their attention to domestic pursuits such as farming.
-As time passed, various Viking groups gave up their polytheistic religion and adopted Christianity.
-One group of Vikings settled in northwest France.
+In time, Vikings transformed from fierce marauders to settled people who turned their attention to domestic pursuits such as farming.
+Over time, various Viking groups gave up their polytheistic religion and adopted Christianity.
+One group of Vikings, called the Normans, settled in northwest France.
 In 1066, the Normans invasion of England became a turning point in European history.

 Resources